 There are three transmitters at the WWVB site.
 Two are in constant operation and one serves as a standby transmitter that is activated if one of the primary transmitters fail.
 Each transmitter consists of two identical power amplifiers which are combined to produce the greatly amplified signal sent to the antenna.
 One transmitter delivering an amplified time code signal into the north antenna system, and one transmitter feeds the south antenna system.
 The time code is fed to a console where it passes through a control system and then is delivered to the transmitters.

 Using two transmitters and two antennas allows the station to be more efficient.
 As mentioned earlier, the WWVB antennas are physically much smaller than one quarter wavelength.
 As the length of a vertical radiator becomes shorter compared to wavelength, the efficiency of the antenna goes down.
 In other words, it requires more and more transmitter power to increase the effective radiated power.
 The north antenna system at WWVB has an efficiency of about 56.3%, and the south antenna has an efficiency of about 54%.
 However, the combined efficiency of the two antennas is about 68.8%.
-As a result, each transmitter only has to produce a forward power of about 51 kW for WWVB to produce its effective radiated power of 70 kW.
+As a result, each transmitter has to produce a forward power of about 51 kW to produce an effective radiated power of 70 kW.

 The frequency uncertainty of the WWVB signal as transmitted is less than 1 part in 1012.
 If the path delay is removed, WWVB can provide UTC with an uncertainty of about 100 microseconds.
 The variations in path delay are minor compared to those of WWV and WWVH.
 When proper receiving and averaging techniques are used, the uncertainty of the received signal should be nearly as small as the uncertainty of the transmitted signal.